Bloc/portfolio-iro/_portfolio/reactchat.md

 But enough about the high level technicals.
 I wanted to share a bit about the process of this project, and the considerations and learnings that were taken into account in it's creation.

-I tried to keep it as simple as possible, so when I went about creating this application I tried to use only the `create-react-app` package available on `npm` adding only the bootstrap library to it for some visual polish.
+From a design perspective, I tried to keep it as simple as possible, so when I went about creating this application I tried to use only the `create-react-app` package available on `npm` adding only the bootstrap library to it for some visual polish.

 In terms of the structure, I wanted the base of the Web app to be `App.js` file.
 And as such, wanted to keep the _currentUser_, _currentRoomName_, and _currentRoom_ as states in this location.